psvks/bot-advertiser/README.md

 ## Notes.

 As I have mentioned in other projects this is only for educational purposes.
-I am not responsible for any charges. **The project will not be updated.**
+I am not responsible for any charges.
+In the next days will be `not join same server` update.
+This will prevent to join the same server.
 As it was patched at some point, only oldest games will work.
 And a new method is being developed.

 ## Installation.